 Visual quality and fidelity

-The software described below have the necessary options to adjust them as you like, so you can control the tradeoff between file size and image quality when converting CAD drawings.
+The software described above has the necessary options to adjust them as you like, so you can control the tradeoff between file size and image quality when converting CAD drawings.

 Generally, JPEGs consume less space, PNGs and PDFs have medium file size, TIFFs are the largest.
 If the file size is important for you and you want to make a drawing smaller, you can go with the JPEG format, but it will make a "flat" image from your drawing that will not contain layer data, texts, and other information.

-Tip: to reduce the size of an output raster image, try PNGGauntlet.
+Tip: to reduce the size of an output raster image, try TinyPNG.
 This utility significantly decreases the file size with minimal or no loss in quality.

 How to batch plot multiple AutoCAD drawings